About Descrybe.ai

 On a mission to democratize access to the law.

-descrybe.ai was founded in Greater Boston by Kara Peterson and Richard DiBona, a husband-and-wife team with a shared passion for technology, law, and the democratization of information.
-Kara is a marketing communications expert who focuses on organizations dedicated to social justice.
-She frequently appears on podcasts and at conferences, where she speaks about how AI can drive social change.
-Kara is also a strong advocate for women and diversity in AI.
-Rich is a software engineer with extensive experience in using emerging technologies to solve complex problems.
-He is regarded as a leading expert in applying AI to legal research.
+Descrybe.ai was founded in Greater Boston by Kara Peterson and Richard DiBona, a husband-and-wife team united by a shared passion for technology, access to the law, and the democratization of information.
+Kara is a marketing and communications leader focused on organizations advancing social justice.
+A frequent speaker at conferences and on podcasts, she explores how AI can be harnessed to drive meaningful social impact.
+Rich is a seasoned software engineer with deep expertise in applying emerging technologies to complex problems.
+He is widely recognized as a leading expert in the use of AI for legal research and a passionate advocate for using AI as a force for good.
+Together, they are strong advocates for diversity and empowerment in tech, with a shared commitment to advancing representation in AI—ensuring that those shaping tomorrow’s tools reflect the full diversity of the world they’re built to serve.

 Our Advisors